 What Do You Do in the Event of an Emergency?

-Too often, families, like the one in the above scenario, are caught in a crisis because they fail to plan beyond dad’s diagnoses and care needs.
-While they always anticipated dad’s eventual move to a long-term care facility, they failed to establish a contingency plan if the initial plan was no longer viable.
-What do you do in the event of an emergency?
+Too often, families, like the one in the above scenario, find themselves in a state of crisis because they don’t plan beyond the initial diagnosis and care needs.
+Although they foresaw that their father would eventually need memory care assisted living, they neglected to establish a contingency plan if their initial arrangements became unfeasible.

 What steps should be taken after the first responders, doctors, nurses, and physical therapists have performed their duties, and your family still finds itself in a state of crisis?